UniMath/agda-unimath/src/foundation/propositional-truncations.lagda.md

 where open do-syntax-trunc-Prop motive
 ```

-Note that the last line, `where open do-syntax-trunc-Prop motive`, is required
+Going through each line:

-to make this syntax possible.
+1. You can read the `p ← truncated-prop-P` as an _instruction_ saying, "Get the

-In general, you can read the `p ← truncated-prop-P` as an _instruction_ saying,
+   value `p` out of its truncation `truncated-prop-Q`."
+We obviously cannot get
-"Get the value `p` out of its truncation `truncated-prop-Q`."
-We obviously
+   values out of truncations in general, but conceptually, we can do it in the
-cannot get values out of truncations in general, but conceptually, we can do it
+   service of proving a proposition, and that's what we're doing here.
-in the service of proving a proposition, and that's what we're doing here.
-The
+2. `q ← truncated-prop-Q p` says, "Get the value `q` out of the truncation
-following line `q ← truncated-prop-Q p` says, "Get the value `q` out of the
+   `truncated-prop-Q p`" -- noticing that we can make use of `p` in that line.
-truncation `truncated-prop-Q p`" -- noticing that we can make use of `p` in that
+3. `derive-motive-from p q` must give us a value of type `type-Prop motive` from
-line.
-Finally, `derive-motive-from p q` must give us a value of type
+   `p` and `q`.
-`type-Prop motive` from `p` and `q`.
-The result of the entire `do` block is the
+4. `where open do-syntax-trunc-Prop motive` is required to allow us to use the
-value of type `type-Prop motive`, which is internally constructed with an
+   `do` syntax.

-appropriate chain of `rec-trunc-Prop` from the intermediate steps.
+The result of the entire `do` block is the value of type `type-Prop motive`,

-While we had each line depend on all the values from the lines above it, this is
+which is internally constructed with an appropriate chain of `rec-trunc-Prop`
-not at all required.
+from the intermediate steps.

 ## Table of files about propositional logic